spion/blue-tape/README.md

 the optional class, then it additiionally ensures that `err` is an instance of that class.

-Also provides `t.fails(promise P, optional string message)` which also asserts the promise should fail, but lets you supply a message.
+Also provides `t.shouldReject(promise P, optional string message)` which also asserts the promise should fail, but lets you supply a message.

 ### example